0w0Demonic/AquaHotkey/docs/core.md

 #### One Feature, One Class

-At first, this structure might seem a little unnecessary.
-After all, why do we need the nested class structure?
+At first, the structure of extension classes might seem a unnecessarily verbose.

-The reason is that an extension class represents *one feature*, where changes can span across multiple classes.
-An extension class should add only one functionality to reduce clutter.
+The reason is that *one extension class represents one feature*, where changes can span across multiple classes, i.e. multiple extensions.

 ```ahk
 class Ext_ToString extends AquaHotkey {